-Position: Vice President, International Olympic Committee
+Position: Member, International Olympic Committee and Board Member, LA28

 Before she joined the ranks of the IOC, DeFrantz captained the U.S. women’s rowing team and rowed in the eight that won a bronze medal at the 1976 Montreal Olympic Games.
 DeFrantz served as Vice President of the 1984 Los Angeles Olympic Organizing Committee and was elected to IOC membership in 1986, making her not only the first African-American but also the first American woman to serve on the committee.

 In 1977, she started her legal career as the Staff Attorney at the Juvenile Law Center of Philadelphia.
 DeFrantz has a B.A. from Connecticut College and a J.D. from the University of Pennsylvania Law School.
 She holds more than a dozen honorary doctorate degrees from colleges and universities, including Pepperdine University, Mount Holyoke College and Pomona College.

 Today, Anita continues to work as a civil rights attorney, author, motivational speaker, and inspirational mentor to countless youth worldwide.
 She lives in Santa Monica, California and enjoys forwarding the cause of sport across all nations, peoples, and cultures.